graphhopper/directions-api/docs-tour-optimization.md

 }
 ```

-If you want your vehicle end at a specified end location which is not equal to the start location, specify it like this:
+If you want your vehicle to end at a specified end location which is not equal to the start location, specify it like this:

 ```json
 {